Main content start

 • Research involving proprietary, restricted, or export-controlled technologies not intended for broad publication

-• International collaborations with organizations or individuals from sanctioned countries
+• International collaborations with organizations or individuals from sanctioned countries or restricted organizations/entities.

 • Shipping equipment, materials, or software internationally